Novi Sad

+It is the fifth largest city on the Danube river and the largest that is not a national capital.

-Novi Sad was founded in 1694 when Serb merchants formed a colony across the Danube from the Petrovaradin Fortress, a strategic Habsburg military post.
+Novi Sad was founded in 1694, when Serb merchants formed a colony across the Danube from the Petrovaradin Fortress, a strategic Habsburg military post.
 In subsequent centuries, it became an important trading, manufacturing and cultural centre, and has historically been dubbed the Serbian Athens.
 The city was heavily devastated in the 1848 Revolution, but was subsequently rebuilt and restored.
 Today, along with the Serbian capital city of Belgrade, Novi Sad is an industrial and financial center important to the Serbian economy.

-Novi Sad was the European Capital of Culture in 2022 and the European Youth Capital in 2019.
+Novi Sad was the European Youth Capital in 2019 and a European Capital of Culture in 2022.
+It became a UNESCO Creative City of Media Arts in 2023.

-Name
+Etymology

 The name Novi Sad means "new plantation" in Serbian.
 Its Latin name, stemming from the establishment of Habsburg city rights, is Neoplanta.
 The official names of Novi Sad in local administration are: